 You can’t ask for a better pet than a Siamese.
 This short-haired cat has a big personality.
-If you don’t notice this feline, it’ll make sure to correct your misstep.
+If you don’t notice this feline, they’ll make sure to correct your misstep.
 It is one of the more vocal breeds.
-This one always seems like it has something to say.
-This cat is just as content snuggling on your lap as it is racing around the house, chasing invisible pets.
+This one always seems like they have something to say.
+This cat is just as content snuggling on your lap as they are racing around the house, chasing invisible pets.

 That also means you’ll need to provide plenty of toys to keep your pet occupied.
-This cat will enjoy interactive ones, too, since they’ll trigger its curiosity in a positive way.
+This cat will enjoy interactive ones, too, since they’ll positively trigger their curiosity.

 Health and Care

 The Siamese is a relatively healthy breed, despite its popularity.
-The selective breeding that gives this cat its larger head also increases its risks of dental and respiratory issues.
+The selective breeding that gives this cat its larger head also increases the risks of dental and respiratory issues.
 Cosmetic flaws such as a kinked tail occasionally appear.
-We strongly urge you to buy only from breeders from sellers who provide a written health guarantee.
+We strongly urge you to buy only from breeders and sellers who provide a written health guarantee.